Magdolin-PM/safe-guardrails-playground/README.md

 ## 📱 What is This?

 After seeing developers like Leo struggle with security issues in their AI-built SaaS projects, I created this educational tool to help non-technical "vibe coders" implement basic security guardrails before going public with their projects.

-> "AI is no longer just an assistant, it's also the builder.
-Now, you can continue to whine about it or start building." - Leo

 ## ✨ Features